salsiy/myapp/README.md

-# myapp
+# test-app

-test app for ci/cd with ansible + jenkins + docker compose
+for testing - siyad